JosiahMc/python_stack/readme.txt

-This is the readme for Algorithms :)
+This is the readme for the python_stack :)